pgilad/gulp-angular-htmlify/readme.md

 An array to optionally add custom prefixes to the list of converted directives.

 For example: `['ui-', 'gijo-']`

+By default only `ng-` prefixes are are handled.
+Any items you add here will be handled as well.

 *Note: for this to work - you will need to make sure your directives can load with a `data-` prefix.*